SirWilliam254/rail-contact/README.md

 Hello there,

-This is a Ruby on Rails Contacts List Web application
+This is a Ruby on Rails Contacts List Web application.
+After successfully signing up one can create a list of contacts that are available anywhere on the go.

 ## dependencies